Phumint/wro_3id/README.md

    - Power on the robot and test motor operation, steering, and camera functionality.
    - Calibrate the Ackerman steering angles and motor PWM signals for smooth navigation.

-## 3D CAD Files

-This is the link toward our CAD Model: CAD & IMAGE: GoogleDrive

----

 ## Engineering Principles Applied

 - Ackerman Steering Geometry: Ensures the inner and outer wheels follow different turning radii, reducing slippage and improving turn efficiency.
 The servo adjusts the steering angle dynamically based on Raspberry Pi commands.